How to Feed A Person

 - Get ready for mealtime:

-- Ask the person if he needs to use the bathroom.
+- Ask the person if he or she needs to use the bathroom.

-- Wash the person's hands or help him wash his hands if needed.
+- Wash the person's hands or help him or her wash his or her hands, if needed.

-- Help him sit upright as much as possible.
-If allowed, help him into a chair or raise the head of the bed.
-Put pillows behind his back for comfort and support.
+- Help him or her sit upright as much as possible.
+If allowed, help him or her into a chair or raise the head of the bed.
+Put pillows behind his or her back for comfort and support.

 - Place items needed for feeding within easy reach: